 Georgie - owner of Inspire Fitness.
-Pole, Hoop, Stretch, Children's Aerial, Aerial Hammock and Fitness instructor
+Pole, Hoop, Silks, Stretch, Children's Aerial, Aerial Hammock and Fitness instructor

 Georgie has enjoyed a variety of dance styles, contemporary, ballet, modern, jazz, and street.
 She also spent many years learning gymnastics from a young age.
 Georgie is a keen skier and likes to hit the slopes at least once a year.
 She is quietly determined to achieve all those scary super advanced moves and loves teaching doubles pole workshops.
 She performs in showcases and events but does not compete.
 "I love instructing Pole and Aerial Fitness classes, they incorporate fitness and dance.
 Building tone and muscle whilst having fun is a great way to work out.
 Our team of instructors here at Inspire Fitness are inspirational individuals who work amazingly hard to achieve their goals, I am proud in what we have achieved and appreciate this fantastic team."

 Chelsy - Pole, Hoop, Silks, Trapeze, Stretch, Flexibility and Fitness instructor